Creating, modifying and deleting files are everyday tasks performed in any operating system mostly used by System Administrators.

 Linux operating system provides users an easy way to delete files and directories.
 This can be done using the rm command.

-The rm command is the remove command in the Linux operating system.
+command is the remove command in the Linux operating system.
 It can be used to delete files, directories and links.

 System Administrator (sysadmins), often need to clean things up to keep the system clean.
 This cleaning process may take quite a while, including finding and deleting files recursively in a folder structure.